 - (1) Property previously subjected to acreage assessment.
 The owner or developer shall pay the cost of sewer extensions reasonably required to provide sewer service to the parcel to be serviced, including internal sewer lines within the development.
-A connection charge for each unit for the proposed building as set forth in the schedule of fees on file in the town clerk's office and which may be revised by town board resolution shall be paid by the owner.
+A connection charge of \$1,000.00 for each unit for the proposed building shall be paid by the owner.
 The user charge will be determined in accordance with the user charge provisions of this division. - (2) Property not previously subject to acreage assessment.
 The owner or developer shall pay the cost of sewer extension reasonably required to provide sewer service to the parcel to be serviced, including internal sewer lines within the development.
-A connection charge for each unit for the proposed building as set forth in the schedule of fees on file in the town clerk's office and which may be revised by town board resolution shall be paid by the owner.
+A connection charge of \$3,000.00 for each unit for the proposed building shall be paid by the owner.
 The user charge will be determined in accordance with the user charge provisions of this division. - (3) Nonresidential property not previously subjected to an acreage assessment.
 The owner or developer shall pay the cost of sewer extension reasonably required to provide sewer service to the parcel to be serviced, including internal sewer lines within the development.
 A connection charge of \$3,000.00 for each unit for the proposed building shall be paid by the owner.
 The user charge will be determined in accordance with the user charge provisions of this division.